 |You just need a computer and an internet connection to get started.||Little or no control over product quality.|

 |No big starting budget is required.
-You don’t spend a lot of money on purchasing goods until the customer pays for them.||Order fulfillment and shipping delays are beyond your control.|
+You don’t spend a lot of money on purchasing products until the customer pays for them.||Order fulfillment and shipping delays are beyond your control.|

 |No workforce and time spent on packing and shipping tasks.||The need to invest in online marketing and promotion.|

-|You don’t have to allocate a budget for maintaining a warehouse and storing goods.||Discover the best pricing strategy and carry out the sales strategy.|
+|You don’t have to allocate a budget for maintaining a warehouse and storing products.||Discover the best pricing strategy and carry out the sales strategy.|

 |No inventory management is needed.||Putting extra effort into creating an attractive online catalog and checkout user experience.|

-|A dropshipping business needs fewer people hired to operate correctly, as a big part of work is done by dropshipping centers or automated by software.||Frequent returns.
-Online shoppers return around 20% of all online purchases.
+|A dropshipping business needs fewer people hired to operate correctly, as a big part of the work is done by dropshipping centers or automated by software.||Frequent returns.
+Online shoppers return around 18% of all online purchases.
 With the potential unreliability of dropshipping suppliers, you may find that your products are returned more frequently.|

-To summarize, dropshipping implies selling products online without actually handling its fulfillment and shipping.
+To summarize, dropshipping implies selling products online without actually handling their fulfillment and shipping.
 This business has a low barrier to entry, which allows both novices and professionals to pick a niche and run their e-commerce store.